ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/runbooks/RUNBOOK.md

 ##### Alert Description
 This alert will be triggered when the number of connection errors goes above a specified threshold.
 Errors should always be very limited or absent in the monitoring.
 When present, it often means there is an issue with communication between the monitor and the trusted nodes used for monitoring.

+#### Triage Phase

+The alert (⚠️ private alert details) includes a dashboard link where you can review logs to diagnose potential issues with the monitoring system and understand the cause of the alert.

 ---
 ## Metrics and Alerts Conditions